Ravi2308/Blackspots-Modelling-and-Prediction/README.md

 # Blackspots-Modelling-and-Prediction
-This work is submitted to IEEE Big Data 2023
+This work is accepted at 35th IEEE Intelligent Vehicle 2024.

 # Requirements
   1. Sklearn